mandres2/Cafeblog/README.md

 ## Motivation
-To practice writing in python and understanding how the Django framework interacts with the application.
+To understand python syntax and Django framework.

 ## Technologies Used